-The specialists at the Center for Melanoma Oncology at Dana Farber/Brigham and Women's Cancer Center have expertise in all aspects of melanoma skin cancers, including treatment and prevention, research and clinical trials.
+The specialists at the Center for Melanoma Oncology at Dana-Farber/Brigham and Women's Cancer Center focus exclusively on melanoma, with expertise in all aspects of melanoma skin cancers, including treatment and prevention, research, and

 Our treatment team is made up of health care professionals from a variety of disciplines, including dermatologists, nurse practitioners, physician's assistants, pathologists, surgical and medical oncologists, plastic surgeons, and radiation oncologists.

 We understand that cancer treatment can be challenging both physically and emotionally.
 That knowledge guides our treatment approach and informs how our specialists work with you to create a care plan that takes your individual needs into account.